What is Omega-6 | Omega-6 Fatty Acid Benefits

 Supports Skin and Hair Growth

 Omega-6 helps promote hair growth and supports skin health.
 Omega-6 has an anti-inflammatory affect on our skin, soothing irritated skin.
-GLA has been been used to reverse epidermal hyperproliferation, a condition when the skin cells reproduce at a faster than normal rate.
+GLA has been been used to treat epidermal hyperproliferation, a condition when the skin cells reproduce at a faster than normal rate.
 This happens with skin diseases such as psoriasis and eczema.
 GLA is absorbed into the skin and repairs the skin barrier, resulting in the skin retaining moisture and staying flexible.
 Omega-6 fatty acids are also necessary for moisturizing the scalp and supporting hair health.

-Food Sources High In Omega-6 (LA) Fatty Acids
+Oils High In Omega-6 (LA) Fatty Acids

 It is important to remember that the typical American diet contains an abundance of omega-6 fatty acids in comparison to omega-3 fatty acids.
 Most of these omega-6 is in the linolenic acid (LA), which is pro-inflammatory, and most of the omega-6 we consume comes from cooking oils.
 Care should be taken to reduce the amount of omega-6 we consume.

 - Corn Oil

 - Cottonseed Oil

 - Vegetable Oil